-How color plays an integral role in reaching your consumer, driving engagement, and boosting SALES.
+Color plays an integral role in reaching your consumer, driving engagement and boosting SALES.

-Color, though one of the most obvious elements of your brand’s identity and packaging is often one of the most overlooked, underleveraged, and misunderstood.
-In an article titled, Why Color Matters, color psychologist, brand expert, Jill Morton, shares from substantial research, how color impacts your branding and marketing efforts.
-Here are three highlights from her article along with my insights for alcohol beverage branding.
+Color, though one of the most obvious elements of your brand’s identity and packaging, is often one of the most overlooked, underleveraged and misunderstood.
+Below, I discuss how color can impact your branding and marketing efforts along with the three reasons to leverage color in your alcohol packaging.

 3 Reasons to Leverage Color in Your Alcohol Packaging

 - Color Communicates Your Product’s Key Attributes

-Since color plays such a large role in consumer’s decision to purchase a product it’s obviously important to consider color in your package design.
+Since color plays such a large role in a consumer’s decision to purchase a product, it’s obviously important to consider color in your package design.
 It can communicate flavor, product style, quality level and support cultural relevancy.